simibac/lightning-network-thesis/readme.md

 Although the Lightning Network seems to be one of the best solutions to scale the Bitcoin Network, it only prevents transactions from entering the Blockchain and does nothing directly to scale to more users.
 The Lightning Network still requires on-chain transactions to open and close channels, which is limited by the maximum block size of Bitcoin.
 The Network will certainly help scale Bitcoin, but it would just delay the maximum block size discussion, which has to be solved eventually.

 ### Failure Mode
-When there are a big number of contracts that need to be settled at the same time there's a potential failure.
-There's only limited amount of data that can go through the blockchain.
-If there's a large number of channels, that close out rapidly you can run out of capacity.
-This means the cost of doing a transaction could rise substantially until people start losing out.
+When there isa big number of contracts that need to be settled at the same time, there is a potential failure.
+There is only a limited amount of data that can be stored to the blockchain.
+If there is a large number of channels, that close out rapidly.
+This means that the transaction costs could rise substantially.